What Crimes Are Strikes under California’s Three Strikes Law?

 What is the One Strike Law in California?

-California's one-strike law, Penal Code 667.61 PC, will increase prison sentences for certain sex crimes.
+California's one-strike law, Penal Code 667.61 PC, is a significant legal provision that increases prison sentences for certain sex crimes.
 It's known as the “one strike law” because longer sentences apply on a first conviction.
+This means that if you're convicted of a sex crime under this law, you could face a significantly longer prison sentence than if you were convicted under other circumstances.

 The one-strike law applies to anyone convicted of certain crimes with certain aggravating factors, such as in the following offenses: